rescript-association/genType/README.md

 * **No nested modules**.
 Nested modules are not supported, and annotations will be ignored.

 * **Limited JS wrappers**.
-There must be only one `@genType` annotation on one external binding, and the component it binds is passed to `wrapJsForReason` (this is assumed, not checked).
-Also, `wrapJsForReason` in the `make` function must simply forward the props, without renaming/wrapping or modifying their values (again, this is assumed, not checked).
-See for example [MyBannerRe.re](examples/reason-react-example/src/interop/MyBannerRe.re).
+There used to be a limited way to type check existing wrappers for JS components.
+This is now deprecated.
+A complete solution, which generates wrappers automatically for components as well as arbitrary values, is under development.
+For an early example, see [MyBannerWrapper.re](examples/typescript-react-example/src/MyBannerWrapper.re).

 # Development